YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ![BB](/Images-for-the-Guide/ThuringenChibi.png "Thurible") - **[SMS Thuringen](https://azurlane.koumakan.jp/wiki/Thuringen)**
 * Roles:
   * Duke of York but German-only, without a slow and slightly weaker.
+Off-flag BBarrager.

 * Skill:
   * Upon Main Gun fire, there is a 70% chance to fire a [pretty aimed starshower](https://media.discordapp.net/attachments/460645783021289472/969117204282998815/bullet_pattern_skill_15440.gif)!
 Enemies hit by the blue shells lose -10% Evasion and take +12% dmg from SMS/KMS units for 10s.